-SAN DIEGO - The Transportation Security Administration (TSA) and Continental Airlines announced today the expansion of the Paperless Boarding Pass pilot program at San Diego International Airport.
-The program will allow passengers to receive boarding passes electronically on their cell phones or PDAs, which will then be scanned by TSA security officers at the checkpoint and eliminate the need for a paper boarding pass.
+SAN FRANCISCO - The Transportation Security Administration (TSA) and Continental Airlines announced today the expansion of the Paperless Boarding Pass pilot program at San Francisco International Airport.
+The program allows passengers to receive boarding passes electronically on their cell phones or PDAs, which are then scanned by TSA security officers at the checkpoint.
+The need for a paper boarding pass is eliminated.

-Each paperless boarding pass will display a two-dimensional bar code along with passenger and flight information that will identify the traveler.
-TSA travel document checkers will use scanners to validate the authenticity of the paperless boarding pass sent to Continental passengers.
+Each paperless boarding pass displays a two-dimensional tamper-proof bar code along with passenger and flight information that identifies the traveler.
+TSA travel document checkers use scanners to validate the authenticity of the paperless boarding pass sent to Continental passengers.
 The new technology heightens the ability to detect fraudulent boarding passes while improving customer service and reducing paper use.

-The TSA paperless boarding pass pilot is currently operating at 22 airports including San Diego.
-The pilot is consistent with the global standard of the International Air Transport Association for bar coding of passenger boarding passes.
-TSA will continue to expand the use of electronic boarding pass scanners at the pace of participating airlines.
+The TSA paperless boarding pass pilot is currently operating at 30 airports including San Francisco.
+The pilot is consistent with the global standard of the International Air Transport Association (IATA) for bar coding of passenger boarding passes.
+TSA will continue expanding the use of electronic boarding pass scanners at the pace of participating airlines.

 For more information about TSA, see the Web site at www.tsa.gov.